 LOCAL RULE CV-7 Pleadings Allowed; Form of Motions and Other Documents

 (1) Case Dispositive Motions.
 Case dispositive motions shall not exceed thirty pages, excluding attachments, unless leave of court is first obtained.
-Likewise, a party opposing a case dispositive motion shall limit the response to the motion to thirty pages, excluding attachments, unless leave of court is first obtained.
-See LOCAL RULE CV-56 (regarding attachments to motions for summary judgment and responses thereto).
+Likewise, responses to such motions shall not exceed thirty pages, excluding attachments, unless leave of court is first obtained.
+See Local Rule CV-56 (regarding attachments to motions for summary judgment and responses thereto).
 Any reply or sur-reply to an opposed case dispositive motion filed pursuant to Section (f) of this rule shall not exceed ten pages, excluding attachments.

 (2) Non-dispositive Motions.
 Non-dispositive motions shall not exceed fifteen pages, excluding attachments, unless leave of court is first obtained.
-Likewise, a party opposing a non-dispositive motion shall limit the response to the motion to fifteen pages, excluding attachments, unless leave of court is first obtained.
+Likewise, responses to such motions shall not exceed fifteen pages, excluding attachments, unless leave of court is first obtained.
 Any reply or sur-reply brief to an opposed non-dispositive motion filed pursuant to Section (f) of this rule shall not exceed five pages, excluding attachments.
 Non-dispositive motions include, among others, motions to transfer venue, motions for partial summary judgment, and motions for new trial pursuant to Fed.
 R. Civ.
 P. 59.

-(D) a party's sur-reply briefing to summary judgment motions shall likewise not exceed twenty pages collectively, excluding attachments.
+(D) A party’s sur-reply briefing to summary judgment motions shall not exceed twenty pages collectively, excluding attachments.

 (b) Documents Supporting Motions.
 When allegations of fact not appearing in the record are relied upon in support of a motion, all affidavits and other pertinent documents shall be served and filed with the motion.
-It is strongly recommended that any attached materials should have the cited portions highlighted or underlined in the copy provided to the court, unless the citation encompasses the entire page.
-The page preceding and following a highlighted or underlined page may be submitted if necessary to place the highlighted or underlined material in its proper context.
+The court strongly recommends that any attached materials have the cited portions highlighted or underlined in the copy provided to the court, unless the citation encompasses the entire page.
+The page preceding and following a highlighted or underlined page may be submitted if necessary to place the highlighted or underlined material in context.
 Only relevant, cited-to excerpts of attached materials should be attached to the motion or the response.